-At least 14 dead, several missing in Indonesia flash floods, cold lava flow
+At least 28 dead, several missing in Indonesia flash floods, cold lava flow

 Cold lava, also known as lahar, is volcanic material like ash, sand and pebbles carried down a volcano’s slopes by rain.

-Ilham Wahab, head of the Regional Disaster Mitigation Agency in West Sumatra, was quoted by the Indonesian media company, Sumbar, as saying that as of Sunday morning, at least 14 people had been reported killed.

-Abdul Malik, head of the local rescue agency, said nine bodies were identified, including those of a three-year-old and an eight-year-old.
+Abdul Malik, head of the provincial rescue agency, told Reuters 28 people were killed, including a three-year-old and an eight-year-old.

 Four other people are still being searched in Agam district, he said.
-“Today, we will continue the search in the two districts.”

 Photos and videos posted on social media showed large rocks and thick mud covering the streets of West Sumatra.